Lennard-Jones potential: Properties of the Lennard-Jones solid

-The database and knowledge for the Lennard-Jones solid is significantly poorer than for the fluid phases, which is mainly due to the fact that the Lennard-Jones potential is less frequently used in applications for the modeling of solid substances.
+The database and knowledge for the Lennard-Jones solid is significantly poorer than for the fluid phases.
 It was realized early that the interactions in solid phases should not be approximated to be pair-wise additive – especially for metals.

-Nevertheless, the Lennard-Jones potential is still frequently used in solid-state physics due to its simplicity and computational efficiency.
+Nevertheless, the Lennard-Jones potential is used in solid-state physics due to its simplicity and computational efficiency.
 Hence, the basic properties of the solid phases and the solid–fluid phase equilibria have been investigated several times, e.g. Refs.

-The Lennard-Jones substance form fcc (face centered cubic), hcp (hexagonal close-packed) and other close-packed polytype lattices – depending on temperature and pressure, cf. figure 2.
+The Lennard-Jones substance form fcc (face centered cubic), hcp (hexagonal close-packed) and other close-packed polytype lattices – depending on temperature and pressure, cf. figure above with phase diagram.
 At low temperature and up to moderate pressure, the hcp lattice is energetically favored and therefore the equilibrium structure.
 The fcc lattice structure is energetically favored at both high temperature and high pressure and therefore overall the equilibrium structure in a wider state range.
 The coexistence line between the fcc and hcp phase starts at $T=0$ at approximately $p=878.5 \,\varepsilon\sigma^{-3}$, passes through a temperature maximum at approximately $T=0.4\,\varepsilon k_\mathrm{B}^{-1}$, and then ends on the vapor–solid phase boundary at approximately $T=0.32\,\varepsilon k_\mathrm{B}^{-1}$, which thereby forms a triple point.
-Hence, only the fcc solid phase exhibits phase equilibria with the liquid and supercritical phase, cf. figure 2.
+Hence, only the fcc solid phase exhibits phase equilibria with the liquid and supercritical phase, cf. figure above with phase diagram.

 The triple point of the two solid phases (fcc and hcp) and the vapor phase is reported to be located at: